mobizt/Firebase-ESP-Client/src/README.md

 return **`Boolean`** value, indicates the success of the operation.

-note: The id token can be obtained from config.signer.tokens.id_token after begin with config and auth data
+note: The id token can be obtained from Firebase.getToken() after begin with config and auth data.

-If the idToken is not assigned, the internal config.signer.tokens.id_token will be used.
+If the idToken is not assigned, the internal id_token will be used.

 See the Templates of Email address verification in the Firebase console, Authentication.